 Education is empowering.
-That's why, this International Day of the Girl, we're championing every girl's right to education.
-Find out why so many girls don't get to go to school - and the incredible benefits of giving girls an education.
+That’s why, this International Day of Education, we’re championing every girl’s right to education.
+Find out why so many girls don’t get to go to school - and the incredible benefits of giving girls the opportunity to study.

 All around the world, girls are disadvantaged — both because they’re young, and because they’re female.

 Their rights, voices and needs often get overlooked.
 They compete for space in international laws and global policies, and often get lost between women’s rights and children’s rights.